nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot17](../assets/images/agent_sudo/screenshot17.png)

-Unfortunately, it was also unable to find any hidden data within the image.
+Unfortunately, it was also unable to extract any hidden data within the image.
 With that said, one interesting thing is that in the **extradata** section, it did mention '**file: Zip archive data…**' Is this the zip file that we have been looking for?

 Ultimately, `binwalk`, which is another tool that searches binary files for embedded data, was the one that saved the day: